Lainieeeee/Lainieeeee/README.md

 Welcome to my profile!
 Here are my skills and tools I use.

 ## My Skill 🪴
-Here are the technologies and tools I'm familiar with.
+These are the technologies and tools I've used in my work or collaborated on.

 🖥️ **Front-end**